libmcmule user guide

 The actual value of the

-particle, usually the muon mass but ifflavour
+mparticle, usually the muon mass but ifflavouris eg.tau-ethe tau mass.
+Exposed asmcmule_Mmin C.

 - Me [real(kind=prec),protected]